 When you have an upcoming laparoscopy, one of the first things you will likely think of is “what should I bring”?
 This can feel overwhelming because you want to be as prepared as possible, and pack a bag that will ensure your comfort and entertainment for your hospital stay.
 A surgery packing list is definitely the best way to go, so that you can cross things off as you pack.
 Continue reading

-When you’re living with a chronic illness, you need to adapt every single aspect of your lifestyle, including your clothing.
+When you’re living with chronic pain, you need to adapt every single aspect of your lifestyle, including your clothing.
 I’ve noticed that I can’t wear the things I used to be able to wear, because tight clothing is now insanely uncomfortable, and could trigger a flare-up at any time.
 One of the things that I really needed to adapt to suit my new life was my PANTS.
 I can’t wear jeans any more.
 If I do, it’s because they are soft and stretchy, and I’m having a particularly good day, which are few and far between.
 My go-to is often leggings, but there are some days where even just getting leggings on is just going to take way more spoons than I’ve got.
 Then there are the days where even leggings can trigger a flare-up.
 It’s like playing Russian roulette.
 Continue reading

 For ages, I was using a beautiful Coach bag that I thoroughly enjoyed.
 The downside?
 It physically hurt my body.
 The straps were too thin and they cut into my shoulders no matter how much I put in it.
 Not only that, by the time I put my medicine bag in it, there wasn’t room for much else.
 So, not very spoonie-friendly.